DescantR/paint-qt-macos/README.md

 * Arrowhead options for line tool
 * Line tool should snap to horizontal and vertical axis if shift is pressed
 * Default canvas and window size should be smarter
-* New canvas size should be prefill based on the active view
+* New canvas size should be prefilled based on the active view
 * Command A should select all
 * Rotate should function on selection, not canvas
 * Pencil and Eraser should have a 'grid unit' size option